Cole Bennett: 2013–2016: Early career

+2016–2023: Rise to popularity and numerous music videos

 The channel then expanded into other sub-genres of hip hop beyond the local Chicago scene, such as the emerging Soundcloud rap sub-genre.
-In 2016 and early 2017, he gained early recognition, working with artists such as Famous Dex, Lil Pump, Smokepurpp and Ski Mask the Slump God.
+In 2016 and early 2017, he gained early recognition, working with artists such as Famous Dex, Lil Pump, Smokepurpp, and Ski Mask the Slump God.
 On April 7, 2017, he released his first short film, "Lone Springs".
 In August 2017, he directed the music video for the Lil Xan single, "Betrayed", which was certified Platinum by the RIAA in 2018.
-He later directed numerous music videos for hit songs, which include Ski Mask the Slump God's "BabyWipe", Lil Skies' "Red Roses" and "Nowadays" and YBN Nahmir's "Bounce Out with That".
+He later directed numerous music videos for hit songs, which include Ski Mask the Slump God's "BabyWipe", Lil Skies' "Red Roses" and "Nowadays", and YBN Nahmir's "Bounce Out with That".

 In May 2018, he directed the music video for Chicago rapper Juice Wrld's "Lucid Dreams", which peaked at number 2 on the Billboard Hot 100.
-The video has surpassed 840 million views on YouTube, becoming his most popular video on the channel.
+As of August 2024, the video has surpassed 1 billion views on YouTube, becoming his most popular video on the channel.
 He has since worked with mainstream figures in hip hop such as J. Cole, Wiz Khalifa, Kanye West, and Eminem.

+In January 2020, he directed the music video for Kentucky rapper Jack Harlow's breakout single "What's Poppin".
 In March 2020, he directed the music video for Eminem's hit single "Godzilla".
 The video itself features cameos from Dr. Dre and Mike Tyson.
 It gained 13 million views in 24 hours.
 In December 2020, in his second collaboration with Eminem, Bennett directed the music video for the rapper's single "Gnat".

+2023–2024: All Is Yellow

+In 2023, Bennett began releasing tracks from his debut studio album, titled All Is Yellow (2024).
+The lead single from the album, "Doomsday", with Juice Wrld and Cordae, was released on June 23, 2023, and reached number 58 on the Billboard Hot 100, 49 on the Canadian Hot 100, 83 on the Irish Singles Chart, and 92 on the UK Singles Chart.
+The album's second single, "Guitar in My Room", with Lil Durk and Kid Cudi, was released on September 29.
+The third single, "Hello There", with Corbin, Lil Tracy and Black Kray, was released on October 20.
+The album's fourth single, "Stop Giving Me Advice", with Dave and Jack Harlow, was released on December 8 and charted at number 33 on the Irish Singles Chart, and 29 on the UK Singles Chart.
+The fifth and final single, "Fallout", with Gus Dapperton, Lil Yachty and Joey Badass, was released on January 12, 2024.

+All Is Yellow was released on January 26, 2024.
+The tracklist was revealed on January 13, 2024.

+Bennett went on to direct a music video for every song of off the album.
+Three of the videos are yet to be released.